qfma/shogun-wiki/Shogun-developer-meetings.md

   * fix the remaining issues in feature/SerialUTests branch and merge it
   * add a more precise JSON back-end like msgpack

+3. Integration tests
+  * see the discussion at issue #1253